animesharma/jackknife-bootstrap-R/README.md

-# jackknife-bootstrap-estimator
+# jackknife-bootstrap-R

-Jackknife and Bootstrap estimators in R
+Jackknife and Bootstrap resampling and estimation in R.